 A topical capstone course which draws upon skills, knowledge, and experiences students have gained throughout their years of college study, particularly in biology.
 Emphasizes library research, scientific writing, oral presentations, discussion, and critical thinking.
-Credit Hour(s): 2

-Junior classification and completion of two of the following with a C or better (BI0212, 214, or 314) or permission of instructor.
-Semester Offered: Fall
+Junior classification and completion of two of the following with a C or better (BIO212, 214, or 314) or permission of instructor.